mchenliu/Capstone_Project_Spotify_Data_Analysis/2_Exploratory_Data_Analysis/README.md

 - [Conclusion](#conclusion)

 # Introducation
 :mega: This is the second part of the project.
 In this section, I performed **Exploratory Data Analysis (EDA)** on the cleaned datasets from Part 1 [Data Collection and Preparation](/1_Data_Collection_and_Preparation/).
 EDA is an essential step to understand the cleaned data, identify potential issues, and determine which columns are most relevant for further analysis.
-It also serves as a guide for answering questions I want to answer through this project.
+It also serves as a guide for answering questions I want to answer in this project.

 # Exploratory Data Analysis (EDA)
 ## EDA on Music and Podcast Streaming History
+Performed general EDA on datasets Music_Stremaing_History and Podcast_Streaming_History, including checked for missing values and identified outliers.

-View my notebook with detailed steps here :point_right: [1_1_Streaming_Hisotry_General_EDA.ipynb](/2_Exploratory_Data_Analysis/1_Streaming_Hisotry_General_EDA.ipynb)
+View my notebook with detailed steps here :point_right: [1_Streaming_Hisotry_General_EDA.ipynb](/2_Exploratory_Data_Analysis/1_Streaming_Hisotry_General_EDA.ipynb)

+**Code Implementation**

 :one: **General EDA:**
 - **Inspected Data:** Looked at the first few rows, column names and data types.